How does Alaska wage, overtime and meal-break law work in 2026?

 Hours that already triggered daily overtime are excluded from the weekly count.
 No double counting.

 Only one other state mandates daily overtime: California.
-Everywhere else, the federal 40-hour weekly rule is all you handle.
+Everywhere else, the federal FLSA 40-hour weekly rule is all you handle.

 | Trigger | Alaska premium (AS 23.10.060) | Federal FLSA |